-Sound insulation in the perfect setting
+Sound insulation for the home

 Architecture and the interior are not the only critical components for a relaxing atmosphere in your own four walls, but also the acoustics.
 The room acoustics in the living rooms and home affect communication and the quality of the accommodation considerably and can be improved by the targeted use of sound insulation.